GrapeoffJS/CRMServer/README.md

 ## API Documentation

-If you need API Documentation do these following steps:
+If you need API Documentation, do these following steps:

 1. Start the application
 ```bash